ChatGPT, Gemini, Claude, Lumo, Grok and Copilot are all general-purpose AI assistants.

-Four AI assistants compared by power, privacy, integration and real-time awareness.
+Six AI assistants compared by power, privacy, integration and real-time awareness.

 OpenAI's ChatGPT

-ChatGPT, developed by OpenAI, is best described as the most balanced and widely used option.
+ChatGPT, developed by OpenAI, is the most balanced and widely used option.
 It is designed as a strong generalist, performing well in long-form writing, coding, explanation, research and structured reasoning.
 Many users treat it as a thinking partner or productivity aid rather than a simple question-and-answer tool.
 Its key strengths lie in conversational depth, flexibility and creative output.
 The main drawbacks are privacy considerations, conversations are stored on OpenAI’s servers, even if training can be limited, and the fact that it does not automatically have access to real-time information unless browsing is enabled.
 As with any large language model, it can occasionally present incorrect information with undue confidence.

 Proton's Lumo

 Lumo, developed by Proton, takes a fundamentally different approach by placing privacy at the centre of its design.
 It is intended for users who wish to work with sensitive or confidential material without their conversations being logged, analysed or used for model training.
-Messages are encrypted, data retention is minimal, and the service operates under European data-protection standards.
+Messages are encrypted, data retention is minimal and the service operates under European data-protection standards.
 The trade-off is performance: Lumo is generally less capable in terms of reasoning depth, creativity and advanced features when compared with ChatGPT or Gemini.
 Its value lies not in being the most powerful assistant, but in being the most privacy-respecting.

 Twitter's Grok